metaterminal/metaterminal.fyi/content/blog/the-complex-art.md

 Not me vagueposting about *The Clock House Murders* by Yukito Ayatsuji.

-As a more general statement, if someone is going to take an unusual course of action, it better be the viewpoint character and we'd better see them making it!
+As a more general statement, if someone is going to take an unusual course of action, it better be the viewpoint character and we'd better see them taking it!
 A reader is more likely to go along with the narrator making an unusual decision because we can see why they are making them (even if they're patently ridiculous, ill-informed, or braindead stupid).
 The previously mentioned *Knives Out* and *The Unicorn Murders* both do this well.
 (Also, the detective is somewhat exempt from this, because the Eccentric Detective who uses unusual means to solve mysteries is a well-established trope.
-No, Sherlock probably doesn't *need* to disguise himself constantly, but it's what he does.)
+No, Sherlock probably doesn't *need* to disguise himself constantly, but it's just what he does.)

 > **metaterminal 9**: Relatedly: the criminal should not conduct unusual behavior purely to make the crime seem impossible or bewildering.
 While a criminal doing a bunch of random behaviors just to throw off the scent may be *realistic*, it does not make the story *fair* or *thematic*; it is tantamount to the author controlling the hands of the characters rather than the characters making decisions true to themselves.